Newhaven College has a proud musical tradition and offers comprehensive music education from Prep to Year 12.

 Students receiving individual music lessons are encouraged to undertake an Australian Music Examinations Board (AMEB) exam each year.
 Students studying with a Suzuki teacher gain recognition of progress and feedback through Suzuki graduation levels.
 These certifications provide motivation, feedback and excellent preparation towards University auditions or music industry careers.

-Our Middle and Senior musicians provide support and encouragement to the youngermembers of the music team.
-Every year, two Music Captains are selected as part of the Year 12 College Cabinet, alongside a Middle School Music Captain (Year 9) and Vice-Captain (Year 8).
+Our Middle and Senior musicians provide support and encouragement to the younger members of the music team.
+Every year, two Music Captains are selected as part of the Year 12 College Cabinet, alongside two Middle School Music Captains (Year 8).